NakedFerret/NakedFerret.github.io/_posts/2014-02-21-webapi-device-storage.md

 * `apps`: This storage area is used to store the user data needed by apps.
 Only available for certified application only.
 * `music`: This is the storage area where music and sounds are stored.
 * `pictures`: This is the storage area where pictures are stored.
-* `sdcard`: This is the storage area that give access to the device's SDCard.
+* `sdcard`: This is the storage area that give access to the device's SD Card.
 * `videos`: This is the storage area where videos are stored.

 To access a certain storage area, use the `navigator.getDeviceStorage()` method.
 Also, each storage area requires explicit permissions.
 For example, to access the `sdcard` and `videos` areas, the following is needed in the manifest